bazo-blockchain/bazo-client-android/README.md

 * Copy the files to a rooted android phone and run them directly

 * Place the binaries in the assets folder of an android application.
 At runtime, let the application copy the files to `/data/<app>` and run them.

+## Running the binaries

+Run the binaries as usual.
+E.g:

+`./bazo_miner db :8000 &`

+`./bazo_client &`

+If the binaries are required for running the Bazo Wallet or other applications that depend on a secure context, a secure tunnel is necessary.
+Use the supplied ngrok binary:

+`./ngrok http 8001`